default search action

 The perception and measurement of contrast: the influence of gaps between display elements.
 320-327

-- I. Scott MacKenzie, Stan Riddersma:
+- I. Scott MacKenzie

 Effects of output display and control - display gain on human performance in interactive systems.
 328-337